Mental Health: Concentration in Rehabilitation Counseling

 This course examines the fundamentals of drug pharmacology and drug interactions.
 Faculty review current psychotropic medication protocols as well as herbal and nutraceutical complements to psychotherapy and therapeutic interventions.
 It is a primer for all mental health professionals who want to learn more about the drugs their clients are prescribed and how it may impact their quality of life and overall wellness.

-This course provides a comprehensive overview of past and current psychotherapeutic approaches, with the primary focus on the cognitive behavioral therapy and dialectical therapy used for treatment of borderline personality disorder as well as other mental health issues.
-Students gain insight into the practical application of these interventions through discourse and subsequent practice with fieldwork application.
-Additionally, this course addresses principles of crisis intervention for people with mental health disabilities during crises, disasters and trauma-causing events.
+This seminar provides a comprehensive overview of past and current psychotherapeutic approaches, with the primary focus on the cognitive behavioral, evidence-based therapeutic intervention, dialectic behavioral therapy that is used for treatment of borderline personality disorder as well as other mental health related issues.
+Students gain familiarity and insight into the practical application of this intervention through discourse and subsequent practice with fieldwork application.
+Additionally, this seminar addresses principles of crisis intervention for people with mental health disabilities during crises, disasters and trauma-causing events.
 Students learn to implement effective crisis assessment tools for clients that are in overwhelming emotional turmoil and recommend the appropriate clinical intervention(s) based upon the aforementioned tools.
-Students are also required to complete a minimum of 200 hours over a four-month period as an intern.
+Students are required to complete a minimum of 500 hours over a four-month period as a clinical rehabilitation and mental health counselor intern.
+Students must be supervised one hour per week under the supervision of an M.A.-level licensed on-site counselor approved by the University.

 This course provides a comprehensive overview of treating traumatic stress disorders, including neurobiological impacts, etiology and conceptualization of diagnosis and treatment.
 Best practices and relevant evidence-based practices of assessment are examined and practiced in clinical settings.
 This course presents the latest research in treatment and interventions, including cultural considerations, accessing community support and self-care for clinicians who treat this population.
 Students develop a case formulation and treatment plan for a trauma survivor population that can serve as a practical template for subsequent use.
 This course is also second advanced internship.
 Students continue to work as a clinical rehabilitation and mental health counselor intern for an additional minimum 200 hours.